gvwilson/thirdbit/src/talks/sdgc/index.md

 -   Regulatory capture
 -   Co-operatives and other organizational models

-> None of the undergraduate courses on entrepreneurship or the business of software that I looked at
+> None of the courses on entrepreneurship or the business of software that I looked at
 > covered these topics either.

 ---